JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 The size of the execute buffer is increased from 0x10000 to 0x200000.

 To regenerate the "spec.rci" file, delete it.
 The file will be generated when you launch the game.

+To use default values for the meshes count limit, set "MeshesCount = 0".

 *** Credits ***